yashkc2025/new_website/src/content/post/decoding-brain-conversations-fast-nnd.md

 Recovered spike train:   0 0 1 0 0 0 0 0 0 0 1 0 0 0 0 0 0 0 1 0 0 0
 ```

 In a 2019 study with mice navigating a virtual maze, researchers at UCSD used this technique to identify precise spike timing in hippocampal neurons.
-They discovered that place cell firing occurred exactly 20ms after certain cues appeared—a finding impossible without deconvolution that revealed critical insights about spatial memory formation.
+They discovered that place cell firing occurred exactly 20ms after certain cues appeared, a finding impossible without deconvolution that revealed critical insights about spatial memory formation.

 ---